ibm-cloud-docs/databases-for-postgresql/connecting-external.md

 2. Decode it from base64 into a .pem certificate
 3. Provide the certificate's path to the driver, and set the SSL mode to "Verify"

+### CLI plugin support for the self-signed certificate

+You can display the decoded certificate for your deployment with the CLI plugin using the `ibmcloud cdb deployment-cacert "your-service-name" command.
+You can copy and save the command's out put to a file and provide the file's path to your driver.